openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 **Step 3: Create a profile.json with your settings**
 * A. Create a myopenaps and settings directory. `mkdir -p ~/myopenaps/settings`
 * B. Change into that directory: `cd ~/myopenaps/settings`.
 * C. Create a profile file by typing `nano profile.json`.
 Copy and paste the example below, but input your information from your pump.
 Change the basal profile times to match yours (updating minutes to match - minutes from midnight, not duration of basal), and add more entries if needed.
 Be sure that all of the } lines in basalprofile have a comma after them, *except* the last one.
+You need to use a 0 before any entries with a decimal point, such as a basal rate of 0.35; without the 0 before the decimal point, your autotune will have an error.
 ```
 {
   "min_5m_carbimpact": 3,